The Saint departs

 1909 - Goalkeeper Andrew Aitken was born in Newcastle.
 He signed from Wallsend in March 1930 but only ever made one senior reds appearance, in our 3-3 draw at Blackburn Rovers in December of that year, returning to amateur football with Mickley in April 1931.

 1969 – Ex-reserves forward Tony Cousins was born in The Liberties, Dublin.
 He won the PFAI Young Player of the Year in 1989/90 before joining the reds.
-He moved to Middlesbrough on a free transfer in the summer of 1993 having failed to make the break through at Anfield.
-He is now boss of League of Ireland First Division side Longford Town.
+He moved to Middlesbrough on a free transfer in the summer of 1993 having failed to make the breakthrough at Anfield.

 2005 - Steven Gerrard was presented with the UEFA Club Footballer of the Year award in Monaco, having led us to Champions League glory earlier that year.